oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ## Since Draft 06
 {:numbered="false"}
+* Consistency in terms of expectations of input token (https://github.com/oauth-wg/oauth-transaction-tokens/issues/224)
 * Replace StringOrURI with string [Relace StringOrURI with String](https://github.com/oauth-wg/oauth-transaction-tokens/issues/195)
 * Include token theft as a threat to be mitigated [Consider information disclosure as a benefit](https://github.com/oauth-wg/oauth-transaction-tokens/issues/207)
 * Remove definition of Authorization Context [Be more specific on Authorization Context](https://github.com/oauth-wg/oauth-transaction-tokens/issues/192)